ashki23/Python-notes/Lambda.md

  # 9
  ```

- Let's find p-norm of a vector by:
+ Let's find Euclidean norm of a vector by:
  ```python
  pnorm = lambda v,p=2: sum([abs(x)**p for x in v])**(1/p)